Nolancchu/200-Years/README.md

 <p>Additionally, not all columns in the original dataset are needed, so we filtered the dataset to only contain our prior columns and the following: 'gameid', 'result', 'date', 'release date', 'champion age','champion', and 'position'.
 Shown below are the first few rows of our cleaned dataset.</p>

 <h3>Univariate Analysis</h3>
+<p>We performed univariate analysis on the kills column, the graph below shows the frequency of each amount of kills</p>

 <iframe
   src="killsfig.html"